PVoLan/wooden-architecture/README.md

 I've called it "Wooden architecture" - because I find it as straightforward and reliable as rude wooden houses construction.
 Most probably you're not going to build a skyscraper with woods, but it is pretty enough for any application of small and medium size.

 Wooden core concepts can be used not only for Android applications, but theoretically for any platform.
-Wooden architecture was originally based on a server-side backend architecture I was participated in, later was successfully used in crossplatform iOS/Android applications, Windows Desktop application and even in a small PHP server.
+Wooden architecture was originally based on a server-side backend architecture I was participating in, later was successfully used in crossplatform iOS/Android applications, Windows Desktop application and even in a small PHP server.
 But surely this guide is speaking mostly about Android.

 The guide is accompanied with a [sample app](./WASampleApp) with code.
 While reading the guide you can refer to sample code to see how the approaches described work in practice.
 The app is a simple weather forecast application: you enter a city name and receive a weather forecast.
 Forecasts downloaded are cached in a local database for some time.
 Application also shows a marker if the weather is good enough to go outside for some running: what is "good enough" is defined by user via "Settings" screen.